sahilpalnitkar/python-beginner-projects/README.md

 # python-beginner-projects
-Repo which has projects which I am doing to learn python
+Repo which has coding problems I am working on to improve my proficiency at Python.